BioMemPhys-FAU/domhmm/docs/source/post-analysis.rst

 Training Data (Area per lipid and order parameters)
 ---------------------------------------------------

-If required for post analysis, user can access area per lipid and order parameters calculations of each lipid.
-This data is kept objects result data which can be accessed via ``model.results["train_data_per_type"]``.
+If required for post-analysis, the user can access the area per lipid and order parameter calculations of each lipid.
+This data is kept objects result in data which can be accessed via ``model.results["train_data_per_type"]``.

-``train_data_per_type`` is a Python dictionary which contains lipid and sterol names are keys and three dimension arrays as values.
-In this three dimension array, each dimension contains residue ids, second dimension contains parameters and third dimension contains each frame's residue leaflet assignments.
+``train_data_per_type`` is a Python dictionary that contains lipid names as keys and three rowed arrays as values.
+The first row contains residue IDs, the second training data, and the third each frame's residue leaflet assignments.
-Be aware that both second and third arrays are in same order of residue ids from first array.
+Be aware that both the second and third arrays are in the same order of residue IDs from the first array.

 Here is an example of it.